 The Station recognizes SBITAs that have a term exceeding one year and the cumulative future payments on the contract exceed \$5,000 that meet the definition of an other than short-term SBITA.
-The Station uses a discount rate that they would get from their bank.
+The Station uses a discount rate comparable to that available to the Station through banking institutions.
 Short-term subscription payments are expensed when incurred.